 Most importantly, this trip to the Sierras was to celebrate a very important mark in our partnership,

-We all did well.
-It was our first on this particular trail, and were so lucky to have Granite Lake all to ourselves, as it is an extremely populated lake , at near 9000′ elevation & less than three miles from the trail-head.
+We were so lucky to have Granite Lake all to ourselves, at near 9000′ elevation & less than three miles from the trail-head.
 It is my theory that the forecast dramatic thunderstorms cleared the lake for us.
 We were prepared to hike cross-country (off-trail) to another lake for privacy, but had no need, it was a total stroke of luck.

-One thing is for sure, we found that with only a little over 3 hour drive, we can be in the High Sierra and fish & knit & drink coffee at a granite bowl.
+With only a little over 3 hour drive, we can be in the High Sierra, fishing & knitting at a granite bowl.
 It just doesn’t get any better than that !
 Off we go back home, but we’ll be back . . .